 Xavier de Souza Briggs, sociologist and urban planner, Associate Professor, Massachusetts Institute of Technology, author of numerous publications on the consequences of segregation by race and income, social capital, racial and ethnic diversity and immigrant incorporation, and effective governance in changing democratic societies.
 Author of the award-winning Moving to Opportunity: The Story of an American Experiment to Fight Ghetto Poverty and other books.
 Served as associate director of the White House Office of Management and Budget in Obama Administration;

-Craig Calhoun, sociologist, President of Social Science Research Council, NYU Professor, author of numerous publications on social movements, democracy, technological change, globalization, etc., appointed director of the London School of Economics and Political Science effective September 2012;
+Craig Calhoun, sociologist, former President of Social Science Research Council, NYU Professor, author of numerous publications on social movements, democracy, technological change, globalization, etc., appointed director of the London School of Economics and Political Science effective September 2012;

 Dalton Conley, sociologist, Professor/Chair of Sociology at New York University, focuses on child poverty and the transmission of socio-economic status across generations.
 Author of Being Black, Living in the Red: Race, Wealth, and Social Policy in America; The Pecking Order; and others;

 Stephanie Coontz, social historian, Professor of History and Family Studies, The Evergreen State College, author of books on family history including The Way We Really Are: Coming to Terms with America’s Changing Families, andMarriage, A History: From Obedience to Intimacy, or How Love Conquered Marriage, and frequent writer and commentator on TV and in print media;